zephyrproject-rtos/zephyr-testing/doc/index.rst

    **Welcome to the Zephyr Project's documentation for the main tree under development** (version |version|).

-Use the version selection menu on the left to view documentation for a specific version of Zephyr.
+Do Use the version selection menu on the left to view documentation for a specific version of Zephyr.

 For information about the changes and additions for releases, please